thealphadollar/Blink/CONTRIBUTING.md

 # Thank You

-We are grateful that you considered contributing to NxDraft.
+We are grateful that you considered contributing to Blink.
 Please follow the below guidelines for contribution.

 Follow the golder rule: